-Building ecommerce website on Angular framework or developing any other production app with the frontend framework, the first thing to do is to define the requirements.
+Before building eСommerce website on Angular framework or developing any other production app with the frontend framework, the first thing you should do is to define the requirements.
 I believe everybody agrees that a framework should be stable, have an immense ecosystem, get support from a developers community and have skills proposal on the job market.
-When thinking about applications nobody will argue they should be small and blazingly fast.
+When thinking about applications nobody will argue that they should be small and blazingly fast.
 If you ask web developers about desired framework features, they usually mention clear and clean code, straightforward application structure, possibility of easy upgrade between versions and codebase extensibility.

 Alright, some companies use it for their production websites, but it’s still not the most convincing factor.
 Perhaps we can find feedback from the developers who already tried Angular?
 For sure we can!
 There are a lot of opinions about using Google made JS framework.
 Let us concentrate on pitfalls of Angular which are mentioned by other developers to know what can go wrong.
 The list usually includes: